wachaon/wes/docs/README.en.md

 ```

-# Install the module of private repository
+# Installing packages in private repositories

 *install* can be installed not only in modules in public repositories on *github* , but also in private repositories.